darkprojectjs/timer/README.md

-# timezone-bot in the dark
+# timezone-bot in the darkness

 A simple timezone bot for Discord servers.